s3cur3/wp-content/themes/modern-law-firm/docs/modern-law-firm-documentation.md

 - **Theme creator**: Tyler Young of [Conversion Insights][CI]
 - **Email**: <tyler@conversioninsights.net>

 Thanks for using my theme.
+If you have any questions that are beyond the scope of this help file, feel free to email me at <tyler@conversioninsights.net>.

-If you need support, customization, or help with your firm's Web marketing, feel free to [email me](mailto:tyler@conversioninsights.net) and I'll do my best to help.
+If you need support, customization, or help with your firm's Web marketing, [email me](mailto:tyler@conversioninsights.net) and I'll do my best to help.

 For help & advice on your online marketing campaigns, you can sign up for my [free course on getting more clients from your Web site](http://conversioninsights.net/get-clients-for-law-firm/?utm_source=themeDocumentation&utm_medium=web&utm_campaign=moreClients).